 Dr. Lovell earned his Bachelor's and Master's degrees in piano performance from the Peabody Conservatory of the Johns Hopkins University, and holds a Doctor of Musical Arts degree from the University of Texas at Austin.
 His principal instructors included Boris Slutsky, Dr. Betty Mallard, Gregory Allen, and Julian Martin.
 Owen is an MTNA Nationally Certified Teacher of Music, having served actively on the executive board of its state and local affiliates, and is frequently in demand as a clinician and adjudicator throughout the United States.

-Appointed in the fall of 2016, Dr. Lovell is currently an Associate Professor of Piano and Keyboard Area coordinator at the University of Wisconsin - Eau Claire, where his teaching duties include applied piano lessons, piano pedagogy, piano literature, class piano, and piano ensemble.
-Additionally, he is the piano review editor for Larry Fine's “Acoustic and Digital Piano Buyer” (www.pianobuyer.com), the standard consumer reference for piano shoppers.
-He previously served on the keyboard faculties of the University of Texas - San Antonio, Texas State University, and the Eastern U.S. Music Camp at Colgate University.
+Appointed in the fall of 2016, Dr. Lovell is currently an Associate Professor of Music and coordinates the keyboard area at Georgia College, the state's designated public liberal arts university.
+Additionally, he is a piano technician and the piano review editor for Larry Fine's Acoustic and Digital Piano Buyer (www.pianobuyer.com and printed semiannually), the standard consumer reference for piano shoppers.
+He previously served on the keyboard faculties of the University of Wisconsin - Eau Claire, the University of Texas - San Antonio, and Texas State University.